 To avoid damage to your door, you must reinforce the top section of the door in order to provide a mounting point for the opener to be attached.
-You will need one (1), two (2), or three (3) pieces of 1-1/4" x 1-1/4" minimum punched angle at least 13 gauge or 3/32" thick from your local hardware or building supply store.
-Figures 10-B to 10-E show how punched angle is to be affixed to door.
+You will need one (1) or three (3) pieces of 1-1/4" x 1-1/4" minimum punched angle at least 13 gauge or 3/32" thick from your local hardware or building supply store.
+Figures 10-A to 10-D show how punched angle is to be affixed to door.
+Angle iron may need to be trimmed depending on door section height and distance between center stiles.